 This guide covers a timed deck belt replacement procedure.
 Most timed decks will look something similar.
 It’s more complex than other deck belt setups but not difficult to work on.
 In this guide I will: remove the deck; inspect belts; replace the belt; tension the belt; set the timing of the blades.

-No special tools needed on this mission, but an impact gun would make life a lot easier.
+No special tools are needed on this mission, but an impact gun would make life a lot easier.
 When you try to open bolts attached to pulleys, they tend to spin which is a real pain.
-Sure you can wedge it or grab it with a grips, but you risk damaging the face of the pulley and that in turn can damage your new belt.
+Sure you can wedge it or grab it with grips, but you risk damaging the face of the pulley, and that in turn can damage your new belt.
 Nooo!

 Chute – On this model mower the chute is fitted through the center of the mower.
 Not all mowers will have a chute like this.
 If your mower is side discharge, then you don’t have one.